flowmatters/SourceFEWSAdapter/README.md

 There are several options for mapping input timeseries to the correct input in Source:

 * **Simple mapping:** Using the `ExpectedFile_<parameter_name>` property, where all timeseries for a given parameter are mapped to a single input CSV file for Source, and
-* **Custom mapping:** Where individual scalar time series can be placed within particular CSV files based on qualifiers in the exported timeseries file.
+* **Qualifier mapping:** Where individual scalar time series can be placed within particular CSV files based on qualifiers in the exported timeseries file.
+* **Explicit mapping:** Where the adapter is provided with a separate table (via `InputMappingFile`) that maps FEWS locations and parameters to Source input files and columns.

-**Note, these modes cannot be mixed in a single module, so if one or more timeseries needs to be mapped using custom mapping, then all timeseries should be configured using custom mapping.**
+**Note, these modes cannot be mixed in a single module, so if one or more timeseries needs to be mapped using custom mapping (qualifiers or explicit), then all timeseries should be configured using custom mapping.**

 ### Simple time series mapping